Table of Content:

 Compared to personnel consulting, executive search stands for specialised and more individualised consulting along all phases of the recruiting process.
 The executive search usually fills high–paying positions, and the client is the focus of the consultant.

 There is also a difference in billing.
 Usually, a fixed fee is agreed upon and then paid out according to the rule of thirds.
-The thirds are paid after the first listing of candidates, the final candidate presentation and when the employment contract is concluded.
+The third are paid after the first listing of candidates, the final candidate presentation and when the employment contract is concluded.

 The second type of recruitment model is Headhunting.
 Headhunting services are often used synonymously with a recruitment consultancy, but there are clear differences between the two types.